 I recently wrote a white paper with extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminiate the backlog in my comprehensive whitepaper "Citizen Developers: The Democratization of Mobile and Web App Development."

-To read more about the rize of citizen developers, read my blog Why Writing Your Own Apps (By Citizen Developers) is the Next Business Trend.
+To read more about the rise of citizen developers, read my blogs Why Writing Your Own Apps (By Citizen Developers) is the Next Business Trend and Need More Business Apps?
+The Democratization of App Development.